roma-glushko/module-watcher/Readme.md

 Dependencies can be blacklisted to keep project update report clean and useful.

 There are two types of reporting:
-- email
-- CLI

-Report type can be specified this way:

-`./vendor/bin/robo watcher:check-outdated-dependency email`
+- email: `./vendor/bin/robo watcher:check-outdated-dependency email`
+- CLI `./vendor/bin/robo watcher:check-outdated-dependency`